Audio-Language Models for Audio-Centric Tasks: A Systematic Survey: Foundations

 \subsection{Training Objectives}

-Training objectives are used to guide model learning during pre-training and transfer.
-As shown in Fig. \ref{fig5: objectives}(a), pre-training contrastive, generative, or discriminative objectives guide the model to learn pretext tasks on audio, text, or audio-text paired data, aiming to learn audio semantic features and audio-language correlations.
-As illustrated in Fig. \ref{fig5: objectives}(b), task-specific fine-tuning as a commonly adopted transfer method, employs either generative or discriminative objectives depending on the context.
-Another line of transfer methods with generative language models in Fig. \ref{fig5: objectives}(c) aims to improve unlock pre-training models' generalization ability on downstream tasks through standard language modeling objectives.
-Note that the above training objectives can be used in combination.
+Training objectives guide model learning during pre-training and transfer.
+As shown in Fig. \ref{fig5: objectives}(a), pre-training objectives include contrastive, generative, and discriminative losses that learn pretext tasks on audio, text, or audio-text pairs to capture semantic features and cross-modal correlations.
+Fig. \ref{fig5: objectives}(b) illustrates task-specific fine-tuning using generative or discriminative objectives, while Fig. \ref{fig5: objectives}(c) shows transfer via generative language modeling.
+Note that the choice of training objective depends on the specific requirements of the learning stage and application scenario, and the above training objectives can be used in combination.
+Theoretically, contrastive objectives are well-suited for improving cross-modal alignment, and matching loss are generally designed for finer-grained alignment.
+Generative objectives, including reconstruction and language modeling losses, are advantageous when fine-grained acoustic grounding or open-ended content generation is required, and reconstruction losses can stabilize training under noisy or limited textual supervision.
+For detailed ablation studies on objective combinations, see works like MINT \cite{zhao2024mint, yeh2023flap}.